Cyprus has low rates of Coronavirus

-This special Coronavirus in Cyprus page tells you why Cyprus will soon be Covid-19 FREE.
+This special Coronavirus in Cyprus page tells you how Covid-19 has been minimised on the island.

-And why you may then want to put Cyprus at the top of your list as a Coronavirus-free destination for your next holiday.
+And why you may then want to put Cyprus at the top of your list as an almost Coronavirus-free destination for your next holiday.

 Cyprus identified its first case of Covid-19 on Monday March 9th.
 By Sunday 15th March, the country was in lockdown with the first of many decrees telling citizens to socially distance themselves and to stay at home to prevent the disease spreading.
 A flight ban from March 21st was also introduced, giving tourists and any Cypriot residents out of the country a week to get back home.